Why Your Gut Isn’t Healing: TB-500, BPC-157, and Repair Signaling

 Much of the interest surrounding TB-500 comes from research exploring muscle, tendon, ligament, and connective tissue repair, where cellular migration plays a major role in recovery.

-Because connective tissue repair is also involved in maintaining the digestive tract lining, researchers sometimes discuss TB-500 within broader conversations about tissue regeneration throughout the body.
+Because connective tissue repair is also involved in maintaining the digestive tract lining, TB-500 is often discussed within broader conversations about tissue regeneration throughout the body.

 What Is BPC-157 and Why Is It Often Discussed for Gut Healing?